 • The Department of Human and Regulatory Services.

 How Can I Get a Permanent Protective Order?

 A person seeking such an order files an application with the court requesting protection describing what happened and why the order is necessary.
 If the victim is in the process of divorce involving the alleged perpetrator, the application must be filed in the family law court that has jurisdiction over the divorce.

-Can I Get an Emergency Protective Order Temporarily
+Can I Get A Temporary Emergency Protective Order?

 In urgent circumstances, an emergency protective order application can be made on an ex parte basis, which means without giving the alleged perpetrator notice.
 The court may issue a Temporary Protective Order which will be in effect for 20 days.
 A hearing will be set to take place within that time where both parties appear and present evidence to support their side of the case.